 4 Tips for Controlling Holiday Stress

-With the joy of the holiday season comes all the stress.
+With the joy of the holiday season comes all the stress - even in a typical year!
 There are so many people to shop for, impress, and entertain.
 No matter which holiday you celebrate, the season should be a relaxing and enjoyable time to laugh with friends and share cozy memories with the family.
-Stress is the biggest barrier between you and your perfect holiday, so to help overcome it, we've come up with 4 tips to eliminating stress.
+Stress is the biggest barrier between you and your perfect holiday, so to help overcome it, we've come up with four tips to eliminating stress.

 The number one way you can control your holiday stress: plan ahead!

 Knowing what you want and what you need to do before the holiday comes up will give you the leisure to do everything the way you want it, work at your own pace without rushing, and be satisfied with the results.

 Make lists and keep everything documented – your goals, ideas, gifts, etc. Cook food ahead of time and freeze it.
 Be sure to send your holiday cards early.
 If you start feeling overwhelmed, delegate responsibilities to the family.
 Keep your lists and notes to make the next year easier.

 When shopping or dealing with money in general, it is essential to make a plan beforehand.
 A list can help you catch yourself spending too much, and from there you can decide which gifts and prices are unnecessary and extravagant.

 If you have a large extended family, consider organizing a Secret Santa so that each family buys for one other family, or for just one person.
 Everyone will still be giving and receiving, and everybody will save.

 For your shopping trip, start early and do not rush!
 Sometimes taking a set amount of cash and promising not to use the credit card can help.